aws-observability/aws-otel-playground/README.md

       - awsxray
       # Feel free to add more exporters if you use e.g., Zipkin, Jaeger
 ```

-For your Java application, download an agent binary from the [releases](https://github.com/anuraaga/aws-opentelemetry-java-instrumentation/releases).
-See the README there for more information on detailed configuration information, to get started you should not need any
-configuration though.

 If you have AWS credentials configured and both apps running on localhost, you will see traces in X-Ray if you issue any
 requests.
 If the collector cannot be accessed via localhost (e.g., in docker-compose), you may need to set the endpoint when